 Three of My Favorite Wisconsin Campgrounds

-Last summer, Sean and I stayed at Perrot State Park for the first time.
+Last summer, we stayed at Perrot State Park for the first time.
 Neither of us had ever been to this section of Wisconsin before and we ended up loving it!
 The campground is super lush and wooded, situated right in the midst of the bluffs.

 To the north of the campground is an awesome winery called Elmaro Vineyard.
 If you like wine and cheese plates, this is definitely a must.